What is identity and access automation?

 The risks of not automating identity and access management

-It's crude but it's the reality.
+It's harsh, but it's the reality.

 The problem?

-2. The flexibility of working with BYOD (Bring Your Own Device) which complicates identity and access management.
+2. The flexibility of working with BYOD (Bring Your Own Device), which complicates identity and access management.

 Criteria for selecting automation tools